AgusFerrando/technical-test/README.md

 - The name of each commit must have two parts separated by ":" the first one will have one of the following words:
 - feat: A new feature
 - fix: A bug fix
 - docs: Documentation only changes
-- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-- refactor: A code change that neither fixes a bug nor adds a feature
-- perf: A code change that improves performance
-- test: Adding missing or correcting existing tests
-- chore: Changes to the build process or auxiliary tools and libraries such as documentation generation After one of those words, we will put "::" followed by the short explanation of what we did in that commit.
+- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc) After one of those words, we will put ":" followed by the short explanation of what we did in that commit.
-You can find more information in: https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines

 ## Contact